tinghanlin/particle_filter_project/README.md

 ## The names of your team members
 Timmy (Timmy) Lin and Evan Wu

+## Write Up

+### Objectives description
+### High-level description
+### Code Location and Functions/Code Description in Each Step
+#### Initialization of particle cloud
+#### Movement Model
+#### Measurement Model
+#### Resampling
+#### Incorporation of Noise
+#### Updating Estimated Robot Pose
+#### Optimization Of Parameters

+### Challenges
+During the initial stage of our project, we had difficulty visualizing the particles on rviz.
+It turnned out that the reason was because we didn't ensure the publishers and subscribers to be set up before we called the initialize_particle_cloud function.
+After we implemented sleep, we were able to see the particles shown on rviz.

+### Future Work
+In the future, we can think more about how to initialize the particle cloud strictly within the boundaries of the maze.
+In our current implementation, some of the particles are initialized a little bit outside of the wall of the maze.

+### Takeaways

+## Implementation Plan
 ## A 1-2 sentence description of how your team plans to implement each of the following components of the particle filter localization as well as a 1-2 sentence description of how you will test each component:

 ### How you will initialize your particle cloud (initialize_particle_cloud)?